-Any paper previously presented at a conference and published in OnePetro may not be re-submitted for publication at another SPE conference.
-The author may present the subject matter at subsequent conferences at the invitation of the program committee, but the paper will not be included in the conference proceedings.
+Any paper previously presented at an SPE conference and published in OnePetro may not be re-submitted for publication at another SPE conference.
+The author may present the subject matter at subsequent conferences at the invitation of the program committee, but the paper will not be included in the subsequent conference proceedings.

 To best serve attendees, SPE makes its Proceedings available on the first day of the conference.
 To ensure that these Proceedings provide a quality version of each paper, authors are asked to review their manuscript carefully for errors and get all required company approval(s) prior to uploading a manuscript.

 Serious Problems with Your Proceedings Paper after Uploading

 If, for legal or other reasons, it is imperative that a paper NOT appear in the Proceedings, the author must contact the SPE Conference Program Lead immediately and provide a detailed explanation of why the paper must be withdrawn.
 The paper will be pulled, as requested.